+Trade in Goods

 The ASEAN Trade in Goods Agreement (ATIGA) entered into force in 2010.
+The upgrade of the ATIGA is currently being negotiated and is expected to be signed in 2025.
 Eliminates 98.64% of all tariffs in the region.
 Singapore businesses can:

-Lower production costs by sourcing from the region.

-Enjoy better and preferential access to the rapidly growing consumerism and demand in ASEAN.
+Lower production costs by sourcing Enjoy better and preferential access to the rapidly growing consumerism and demand in ASEAN.
 Facilitates trade through customs integration. harmonisation of standards and technical regulations, and elimination of non-tariff barriers.
 Better time and cost savings.